tewhatuora/api-standards/docs/api-security/10-LevelofAssurance.md

 API Providers **MUST** adopt a Level of Assurance model which can be applied when API Consumers are accessing health records that are classed as MEDICAL IN-CONFIDENCE.

-API providers **MUST** indicate the LoA associated with a health sector participants authentication and authorisation process in any issued tokens.
+API Providers **MUST** indicate the LoA associated with a Health Sector Participant's authentication and authorisation process in any issued tokens.

 ### Level of Assurance